 No. The NHSEB releases a regional case set and supplemental moderator questions in early September for regional organizers to use for their competition.

 Teams do not need to reference specific ethicists or ethical theories: doing so is not a requirement of a good answer, nor is it indicative of a poor answer.
 The argument is what matters; it is not necessary to name a philosopher associated with the argument.
 Keep in mind that a team is speaking to a broad audience: some judges might have no formal background in philosophy or ethics, and may not understand a student’s reference to, say, “Kantianism.”
 A good strategy is to explain ethical reasoning in terms everyone can understand.
 Philosophical name-dropping is not a substitute for presenting a sound argument.

 No. Students should dress in a way that makes them feel comfortable.

 The winning schools of small regional bowls will compete in a virtual bowl playoff to qualify for the Nationals.
 This playoff will consist of a single match between two teams using Google Hangouts.
-Small regional playoffs will be matched according to time zone region and/or on a rolling basis (e.g. if two small regionals take place on the same weekend).
-When the NHSEB season concludes in early February, there is a two week period for the playoffs.
+Small regional playoffs will be matched according to time zone region and/or on a rolling basis (e.g., if two small regionals take place on the same weekend).
+When the NHSEB season concludes in early February, there is a two week period for playoffs.
 The winner of the virtual bowl playoff will qualify for the Nationals.